usmansher/react-arborist/modules/docs/content/terms.md

 # Terms

-This is the list of the common domain models found in react-arborist.
+This is the list of the common domain models found in react-arborist-simple.

 * **Tree View**: The main component that renders the UI.
 * **Source Data**: Any data you bring from the outside world.